tupol/spark-utils-demos/README.md

 for container types like `Option[T]`, `Either[L, R]`, `Seq[T]` and `Map[String, V]`.

 #### Creating the Application
-The logic for counting filtered lines it is not very difficult, so our `run()` function remains trivial:
+The logic for counting filtered lines is not very difficult, so our `run()` function remains trivial:
 ```scala
   override def run(implicit spark: SparkSession, context: LinesCount02Context): Unit = {
     import spark.implicits._